 Established TorphyArt representing visual artists and circumventing corporate collusion.
 Curated over 150 exhibitions, including multi-disciplinary group shows “Women On The Silk Road” and “Prophecy.”
 Poetry collection “Love Never Always” published by Ithuriel’s Spear.
 Fiction and essays appear in magazines and blogs, including Bryant Literary Review, The Fictional Café, Sun Star Quarterly, Chelsea Station, Arlington Literary Journal, Solstice Literary, OpEdge and Vox Populi.
 Frequent host and reader at LitCrawl SF with Mirabel Street Writers group.
-His short story collection, “Motel Stories,” is being published by Unsolicited Press to be released in Spring, 2023.
+His short story collection, “Motel Stories,” has been published by Unsolicited Press.

 “Words are nomadic until they find a home.
 I write to understand our flawed humanity and to discover who I am—within society, within myself.“